GGGErnest/ng-ui2qp/projects/ng-ui2qp/README.md

 #### Steps

-1. Define de type for the Serializer and Deserializer, it should be provided while creating a Ui2QpFormControl using the Ui2QpBuilder.
+1. Define the type for the Serializer and Deserializer, it should be provided while creating a Ui2QpFormControl using the Ui2QpBuilder.

 ```